 After the committee reports the bill to the House, the next stage is essentially a combination of the report stage and second reading.
 Members may propose amendments, after giving written notice two sitting days before the bill is debated in the Chamber.

 Once agreed to at report stage and read a second time, the bill is slated for third reading.

 A legislative committee is appointed by the House on an ad hoc basis to deal with a particular bill and ceases to exist once it presents its report to the House.
-This type of committee may also be created to prepare and bring a bill.
+This type of committee may also be created to prepare and bring in a bill.

-The role of the committee is to review the text of the bill and approve or modify it.
-It is at this stage that witnesses may be invited to appear before the committee to present their views and answer members' questions.
+The role of the committee is to review the text of the bill and to approve or modify it.
+It is at this stage that witnesses may be invited to appear before the committee to present their views and answer members’ questions.